 .

 As a Martin's Point health plan member, you have the option to appeal our decision not to cover a service, drug, vaccine, or other benefit.
 If a service or claim is denied and you disagree with the decision, you have the right to appeal.
 An appeal (also called a "request for reconsideration") is a formal request for us to review and reconsider a decision we’ve made about your coverage.
+If instead you want to submit a complaint about your Medicare plan or service experience, you may use the Medicare Complaint Form available at https://www.medicare.gov/my/medicare-complaint.

-The parties who may request a standard or expedited redetermination include an enrollee, an enrollee’s representative (e.g., family member), or an enrollee's prescribing physician or other prescriber.
-If you are appointing a representative, the Medicare Appointment of Representative Form [PDF] is required to be sent in with the appeal.
+The parties who may request an appeal or redetermination include an enrollee, an enrollee’s representative (such as a family member), or an enrollee’s prescribing physician or other prescriber.
+If you are appointing a representative, the required form depends on your health plan:

 To start an appeal, submit a fax or written request.
 Appeals must be submitted within 90 days of the denial notice.
 We will review your case and send you a decision by mail.
 You can also authorize someone else, such as a provider or family member, to file an appeal for you.